maureen-zhang/Pyrolitics/README.md

 This project aims to fill that gap by leveraging machine learning to analyze how wildfires and power grids interact, predict financial losses, and provide actionable insights for government agencies and electricity companies.

-Still missing [ the result and implication]

-### Motivation:
+### Approach
-By integrating wildfire data, power grid geography, electricity usage, stock prices, fire victim trust funds, and electricity revenue, this project delivers a data-driven approach to wildfire mitigation.
+By integrating wildfire data, power grid geography, electricity usage, stock prices, fire victim trust funds, and electricity revenue, this project delivers a comprehensive, data-driven approach to wildfire mitigation.
 By predicting financial losses and infrastructure risks, it empowers governments and electricity companies to minimize economic damage, enhance fire prevention, and optimize power grid resilience.
 The ultimate goal is to build a sustainable, cost-effective energy infrastructure in Southern California while mitigating the devastating impact of wildfires.

+### Results and Implications

 ### Stakeholders:
 - Electricity companies: PG&E